Frequently Asked Questions

 When you have more than one puppy to select from, it can be hard to make a final decision on which puppy to add to your family.
-This is where temperment testing comes in.
-The head trainer at Peach on a Leash Dog Training will come to our home and asses each puppy's temperment prior to selections.
+This is where temperament testing comes in.
+We perform upwards of 15-20 individual tests with each puppy to asses their temperament prior to selections.
 Temperment testing gives us valuable insight into each puppy's unique qualities.
 We will pass this knowledge on to you to make the best selection for your family's lifestyle and needs.

 What trainer do you recomend?

 Peach on a Leash Dog Training specializes in puppy development and preventing behavior problems through early learning, socialization, and teaching impulse control.
 Trainer Alex Sessa’s methods build upon the learning your puppy undergoes while with us at North Georgia Labradoodles, ensuring that training stays consistent in those critical first few months.